Abdul-data/Customer-Segmentation-ONLINE-RETAIL-REPORT-K-Means-clustering/README.md

 # Customer-Segmentation-ONLINE-RETAIL-REPORT-K-Means-clustering

-This project utilizes analytics techniques to segment customers based on their behavior and demographics.
+This project utilizes analytics techniques to segment customers based on their behavior and targeted segments.
 Using clustering algorithms and RFM analysis, we identified high-value customers and recommended targeted marketing strategies to enhance customer engagement and retention.
 The project includes:

 1. Data processing and exploration